 The Victim Quick Response Program is administered by Victim Service providers in the province of Ontario and established by the Ministry of the Attorney General to provide timely assistance to victims of the most violent crimes.

-VQRP offers immediate assistance to provide limited financial support to victims of violent crimes that include homicide, serious physical assault, domestic violence, sexual assault and hate crimes.
+VQRP offers immediate assistance to provide limited financial support to victims of violent crimes that include homicide or attempted homicide, criminal harassment, child abuse, serious physical assault, domestic violence, sexual assault, human trafficking and hate crimes.

-Funding for Funeral expenses for victims of homicide and;
+- Funding for Funeral expenses for victims of homicide;

-- Emergency home repairs to secure the premises for the immediate safety of victims;
+- Emergency home repairs to secure the premises for the immediate safety of victims (ex. lock changes or broken doors replaced);

 - Transportation costs for the most economical and practical means of travel to support a victim who has suffered emotional and/or physical harm as a result of violent crime or, for a family member to identify a victim of homicide